LNG is Still King, Despite Growth in Renewables (TGP, HMLP, GLOP)

 Additionally, to get the LNG from export to import terminals around the world, vessels that cost over $150 million are necessary to transport it (there are also multiple designs for LNG carriers which affects the storage capacity, price and efficiency).

 It also takes years to build all of this infrastructure, and so a company isn’t going to risk multiple billions of dollars if they aren’t certain that there will be any business for it after it is all built.

 The obvious relationship for steady profits for LNG exporters is lots of demand in the import nations and plenty of supply in the export nations, which creates a price differential between the two markets.
 The usual futures markets referenced for comparison are the Henry Hub, Dutch TTF Natural Gas and LNG Japan/Korea Marker contracts.

 The larger the price differential between the source are the destination, the better for the exporter since in order for the exporter to make money, the spread needs to cover the cost of the commodity, liquefaction, shipping costs and the regasification.
-Teekay, a large LNG shipper I discuss soon, estimates only a $1 spread between the Henry Hub and Asia prices is required to be profitable.
+Teekay, a large LNG shipper I discuss below, estimates that only a $1 spread between the Henry Hub and Asia prices is required to be profitable for an exporter.

-The short term relationship between these markets doesn’t affect most of the shipping companies, since if the company is well run, most of the ships will have multi-year contracts that lock in a favorable spread, but ships do eventually roll off contracts.
+However, the short term relationship between these markets doesn’t affect most of the shipping companies, since if the company is well run, most of the ships will have multi-year contracts that lock in a favorable spread.
+But ships do eventually roll off contracts.
 In that scenario, if they can’t renegotiate a favorable deal to both parties, the ship is destined to the spot market which is heavily dependent on this relationship.